Contents

 The adjacent woodland zone is spread over another 8 hectares.
 The woodland zone is open for everyone to visit and doesn’t require a ticket.

-Things to See at Park Guell Barcelona
+Things to see at Park Guell Barcelona

 Park Guell is a magic wonderland created by Antoni Gaudi.
 Here are some of the things to look out for inside Park Guell.